IRIS-Solutions-Team/irispie-pages/docs/data_management/databoxes.md

 ???+ input "orientation"
     The orientation of the array, indicating how time series are arranged:

-    'horizontal' means each row is a time series, 'vertical' means each column is a time series.
+    * `"horizontal"` means each row is a time series;

+    * `"vertical"` means each column is a time series.

 ### Returns ###

-???+ returns "Databox"
+???+ returns "self"
-    Returns a Databox instance populated with the data from the numpy array.
+    Returns a new Databox populated with the data from the numpy array.